hexbatch/apple-core/core-docs/step-5-types/type-overview.md

-Global states are kept here for remotes and scripts.
+Global states are kept here for remotes.

 ## Inheritance